Edgehill College: Houses

 Pupils were assigned membership to competitive houses on enrolment.
 Since September 2003 until the school's closure these houses were named after local rivers: Tamar, Taw and Torridge.
 Prior to this the houses had been called Belvoir, Carisbrooke, Kiltrasna and Longfield, after the boarding houses which all girls were members of.
 It is also known that four competitive houses were named after famous female authors and these were Austin, Bronte, Elliot and Gaskell, with house colours blue, green, yellow and red, respectively.
 The competitive houses participated in sporting events as well as three annual inter-house festivals in drama, music, and poetry and public speaking.
 Before 2001 this system was also the basis of pastoral support with each house having a physical presence with a staff and recreational facilities.

 Incidents

 In 1994 the college open-air swimming pool was found to be structurally dangerous and slowly sliding down the hill it was located on.
 It was permanently closed and later demolished.
 A car park now lies on the former site.

-In 2007 Charlotte Shaw (Death of Charlotte Shaw), a pupil, died training for Ten Tors, when she fell into a brook on Dartmoor and was swept away.
+In 2007, Charlotte Shaw, a pupil, died training for Ten Tors, when she fell into a brook on Dartmoor and was swept away.